civicrm/civicrm-dev-docs/docs/framework/setup/getting-started.md

 The build should include a copy of the CiviCRM source-code in a standard location (e.g. `sites/all/modules/civicrm` or `wp-content/plugins/civicrm`).
 If necessary, download the tarball/zipball or clone the git repos.

+!!! tip "Using the uninstaller"

+    If you used `civibuild` to create a full site with Civi+CMS, then it does everything needed... and little more.
+We want a build where the configuration files and database tables don't exist yet.
+    Use `cv core:uninstall` to rollback to this stage.

 For the rest of this tutorial, you'll want to be in the root folder of the CMS build.